TYLER-JM/git-commit-message/README.md

 #### Install

-The package is indended to be installed globally using `npm install -g git-commit-message`
+The package is indended to be installed globally.
+It is published on NPM as [git-commit-message](https://www.npmjs.com/package/git-commit-message). install with `npm install -g git-commit-message`

 #### Usage